2005 Ferrari-Carano PreVail West FaceLook Out Mountain

-Grown at 500 to 1,400 feet, this wine boasts dark, concentrated aromas of blackberry, baking spices and toasted oak surround flavors of berry pie, butterscotch and milk chocolate.
-Opulent roasted, caramel oak flavors come through with plentiful, silky tannins providing textural proof of this wine’s ageability.
+Grown at an elevation of 500 to 1,400 feet, this wine boasts dark, concentrated aromas of anise, mocha and currant surround flavors of juicy blackberry, sweet, dark cherry, milk chocolate, cinnamon, and cassis liqueur.
+Opulent, roasted, caramel oak flavors come through with loads of dense, powerful tannins providing textural proof of this wine's ageability.

 Show Full Review +

 The 2005 West Face exhibits a dark ruby/purple color and a peppery nose with hints of black currants, loamy soil notes, and some black currant and herb.
 The wine is rich, medium to full-bodied, with sweet tannin and a nice, savory mouthfeel.
 This is a structured wine that should drink nicely for 10 - 12+ years if not longer.